eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

     awk '{print $2,$1,$3,$11,$19}' MDD2018_ex23andMe > MDD2018_ex23andMe_emagma.txt

-There are 61 lines in the data set that are missing informattion for column 19 (NeFF) to remove those lines do:

-    awk 'NF==5' MDD2018_ex23andMe_emagma.txt

 The first three columns of the input summary data should now be in the order: SNP ID, chromosome and base pair position.